iambj/iambj/README.md

 - 🖥️ I am a PHP developer by day
 - 🌱 I’m currently learning TypeScript + React
 - 📫 You can reach me at mail@brandonj.me
+- 😓 A lot of my repos are unfinished...
+I get distracted by new and shiny things.

 <!---
 iambj/iambj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.